michaeljacinto/Stock-Trading-Simulator/README.md

 The project was continued and upgraded from April 23, 2019 to May 24, 2019 for the class Agile Development Project (ACIT 2911).
 New features that were implemented on top of the original were:
  1. Cloud Implementation
     - Implemented cloud technologies in order to have decentralized access
- 2. Password Hashing
+ 2. Password Security
-    - Storage of hashed versions of sensitive information onto the database
+    - Password hashing
+    - Account locks after numerous attempts
  3. Stock History Graph
     - Last 14 week prices for any stock is shown along with a best fit line
  4. News Feed